Motorway Services Online

 Leeming's unusual history started with the Motel Leeming, which was positioned by the northbound side of the old A1, at the Leeming exit.
 This is believed to date back to 1961.
 The same family ran the site for the following 50 years.

-Fuelling facilities were added in 1977, and it was then regarded as a full service area, even though the hotel continued to be the main feature and was used for local events including weddings.
+Fuelling facilities were added in 1977, and it was then regarded as a full service area, even though the hotel continued to be the main feature and was used for local events including wedding receptions.
 Mobil was thought to be the main fuel partner.
 Staff accommodation (called 'Forest Lodge') was added around this time, in a separate building with its own driveway.

 The Yorkshire Maid shop was built in its own building, next to the main car park.
 It also acted as a tourist information centre and a conference room.
 Benedict's restaurant operated inside the motel.
 The Leeming Café was built at the front of the building, with customers able to use an entrance into the café or an entrance by the hotel reception, which both linked up at the back.
 The toilets had their own entrance at the front of the building.